 Child Development Watch (CDW) provides assessments, service coordination, Individualized Family Service Plans, and referrals to community services, to families of children with disabilities or developmental delays.
 The system assists families in coordinating services based on the needs of the child and their family.
 Eligibility is based on diagnosis and degree of developmental delay, not on the family's income.

 Birth to Three staff provide overall management for the system and ensure compliance with the federal requirements of IDEA, which provides funding to help support the system.

 Major partners, through agreements and contracts, are the Delaware Department of Education; Department of Services for Children, Youth and Their Families; and other community providers.

-For more information about administrative services, contact the Birth to Three office.
+For more information about early intervention administration, contact the Birth to Three office.

 For more information about early intervention services, visit the Child Development Watch web page or call CDW directly at:

 Current news and community events